weijia/couchapp/docs/couchapp-org/list-of-couchapps.rst

 Sofa
 ----

-A blog engine with tagging, Atom feeds, and gravatar comments.
+Standalone CouchDB Blog with tagging, Atom feeds, and gravatar comments , used by the O'Reilly CouchDB book.

 `Code <http://github.com/jchris/sofa>`_